 - The wavelength of a photon determines its energy and frequency.

 - Photons with longer wavelengths have lower energy and frequency, while photons with shorter wavelengths have higher energy and frequency.

 - The wavelength of a photon can also affect its behaviour, such as its ability to penetrate materials or cause photochemical reactions.

 Other properties of photons include:

-- They have no electric charge.
+- Photons are electrically neutral, meaning they have no electric charge.

 - Photons are stable particles that do not decay over time.

 - Photons can interact with other particles, such as electrons, through processes such as absorption and emission.